thingsboard/thingsboard.github.io/docs/user-guide/integrations/sodaq.md

 }
 {% endhighlight %}

+Few things to notice:

+ * The IMEI from the incoming message will become the Device Name in ThingsBoard;
+ * ThingsBoard will automatically create device with type "tracker" and name equal to IMEI;
+ * Timestamp and sensor readings are decoded from incoming hex string.

 - The following table shows the first byte position and the number of bytes for each encoded field that includes in the incoming hex string:

 <table style="width: 22%">